elipec8/r6marketplace-helper/README.md

 Uses Main Ubisoft Account's Authorization Token and Headers, received from Redis service.

-* **Fast Sell Trade Manager** - manages sell trades only for 1 selected user from database.
+* **Fast Sell Trade Manager** - manages sell trades only for 1 selected user from DB.
 Selects managed account by User's ID and linked Ubisoft Account's email, provided in configuration.
 Uses this account's Authorization Token and Headers, received from DB.
 Also uses Fetching Users from DB to fetch the data more often, avoiding too many requests error.

-* **Fetching Users Reauthorizer** - reauthorizes Fetching Users, which are used in **Fast Sell Trade Manager** and saves their Authorization Tokens and Headers to DB.
+* **Fetching Users Reauthorizer** - reauthorizes Fetching Users, which are used in **Fast Sell Trade Manager**, and saves their Authorization Tokens and Headers to DB.

-* **Item Day Sales Ubi Stats Fetcher** - fetches and saves to DB all items last month sales stats, provided by Ubisoft (only min/max/avg prices and sales count for item per each day).
+* **Item Day Sales Ubi Stats Fetcher** - fetches and saves to DB all items last month sales stats, provided by Ubisoft (only Item's min/max/avg day prices and sales count per each day).
 Uses Main Ubisoft Account's Authorization Token and Headers, received from Redis service.